Owning a Restaurant Hero Image 1

 The thing is, we didn’t really get to experience that rush.
 At the start, we were just trying to make the rent payments for what was deemed an "okay location."

-Our backgrounds are in engineering – not food – so it’s pretty crazy how we ended up with (now) two pizzerias.
-We wanted to be in business for ourselves, and we wanted to get out of dusty central New Mexico.
-To do it, we moved our entire family to a town near San Antonio where we had no connections, with no fallback plan.
+Our backgrounds are in engineering, not food, so it’s pretty crazy how we ended up with (now) two pizzerias.
+Our goal was to be in business for ourselves, and we also wanted to get out of dusty central New Mexico.
+To do it, we moved our entire family to a town near San Antonio, where we had no connections and no fallback plan.

-Four and a half years later, here we are, having survived that initial startup period and now happily at what's known as the "median restaurant life" of 4.5 years, according to a research article by Philip Stark.
+Four and a half years later, here we are.
+Having survived that initial startup period and now happily at what's known as the "median restaurant life" of 4.5 years, according to a research paper on restaurant survival rates by Philip Stark.

-That’s key for a business of any kind to survive – that do or die mentality – because when it gets tough (and believe me, it will), you have to face the reality that your restaurant will close if you can't figure something out.
-And sure enough, you may very well find a way out and keep charging ahead.
+That “do or die” mentality is key for a business of any kind to survive.
+That’s because when it gets tough (and believe me, it will), you have to face the reality that your restaurant will close if you can't figure something out.
+Sure enough, by keeping in this frame of mind, you may very well find a way out and keep charging ahead.

 Below, we'll share some of the myths, facts, pros, and cons of owning a restaurant today.